Azure/azure-sdk-for-net/README.md

 - [.NET Core](https://www.microsoft.com/net/core)
 - Azure Service Principal - see [how to create authentication info](./AUTH.md).

 # Help

+If you are migrating your code to 1.0.0-beta4, you can use these notes for [preparing your code for 1.0.0-beta4 from 1.0.0-beta3](./notes/prepare-for-1.0.0-beta4.md).

 If you encounter any bugs with these libraries, please file issues via [Issues](https://github.com/Azure/azure-sdk-for-net/issues) and tag them [Fluent](https://github.com/Azure/azure-sdk-for-net/labels/Fluent) or checkout [StackOverflow for Azure Management Libraries for .NET](http://stackoverflow.com/questions/tagged/azure-sdk).